-STEP 2 - PRE-ASSEMBLE THE KIT
+STEP 2 - PREASSEMBLE THE KIT

 Pre-assembly will begin with the left (driver's) side of the vehicle.
 All pictures show the installation on the left side of the vehicle unless noted otherwise.
-Select an air spring and one upper bracket from your kit.
-Insert the studs on the air spring into the mounting holes in the upper bracket, making sure the air inlet hole is visible through the slot in the bracket.
-Secure the bracket to the air spring using two 3/8" -16 flanged lock nuts see Figure "A".
-Next, install the air fitting through the slot in the upper bracket and into the air spring.
-Tighten the air fitting securely to engage the orange thread sealant.
+Select one air helper spring from your kit.
+Install the air fitting into the threaded hole in the top of the air spring.
+Tighten the air fitting so as to make contact with the nylon ring and then tighten 1/4 turn to snug the fitting.
+No thread sealant is required on the air fitting.
+After tightening the fitting, swivel the fitting so that it points in the direction of the anticipated location of the inflation valve (straight forward or straight backward) see Figure "A".
 Select a lower bracket from your kit.
-Align the mounting slot in the lower bracket with the hole in the lower plate of the air spring.
+Insert the two 3/8" -16 x 3" carriage bolts through the square holes in the lower bracket.
+Align the mounting hole in the lower bracket with the hole in the bottom of the air spring see Figure "A".
+Install the disk between the bottom of the air spring and the lower bracket.
 Fasten the lower bracket to the air spring using a 3/8" -16 x 3/4" flanged hex bolt (finger tight).